herman-hellenes/herman-hellenes.github.io/_posts/2017-08-18-Data-Scientist-Tools.md

 Have you ever changed you code that worked, for so regretting this and longing back to the previous stage?
 Or just want to see how your code looked like a month a go?
 Or easily collaborate with other developers ?
 Git solves all these problems, and many more.

 To put it straight; Git is a must-have tool for developers for avioding a huge mess.
 Still, I continue to get suprised of how few who actually uses it within the industry.
 I must say that Git is a bit tricky to understand, since it is different from just normal saving and file storage.
 It is a "layer on top of this", so that Git gives you a bit of an inception feeling, a new dimension to what you are familiar with.
-The workflow below is the one most typical.
+The workflow below is the one most typical (made by www.git-tower.com).

 ![center](/figs/2017-08-18-Data-Scientist-Tools/basic-remote-workflow.png)